TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_OCR/doc/project4_desc.md

 This is a short project.
 During the first week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

-- week 1 (Nov 7/8): Introduction and project description.
+- week 1 (Mar 27): Introduction and project description.
 An overview of OCR.
-- week 2 (Nov 14/15): Team Q&A on algorithms and evaluation plan.
+- week 2 (Apr 3): Team Q&A on algorithms and evaluation plan.
-- Final presentation (Nov 28/29)
+- Final presentation (Apr 10)

 ##### Suggested team workflow
 1. [wk1] Week 1 is the **reading and coding** week.
 Read the papers assigned to you, understand the algorithms and start coding up the algorithms; Also load the data into `R` and understand its structure.
-2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Nov 14/15.
+2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments as issues on GitHub by Apr 3.
 4. [wk1] As a team, brainstorm about your evaluation plan.
 5. [wk2] Based on the outcomes from week 1's reading and brainstorm sessions, continue coding and start evaluation.
 6. [wk2] Week 2 is the **evaluation** week.